emersonrp/bindcontrol/README.md

 ## TODO

+* Especially in the Movement Powers section, there are still some Homecoming-specific notions hard-coded into BindControl.
+I'm working on finding and fixing these, but any bug reports and other feedback from Rebirth players would be very welcomed.
-* Attempt to make every reasonable slash command in the game available in some way, typically via PowerBinder.
+* The hope is to make every reasonable slash command in the game available in some way, typically via PowerBinder.
 What qualifies as a "reasonable slash command" is yet to be determined.
 * Access to MacOS for testing is via a MacOS VM several OS versions old.
 I don't want to buy an actual Mac just for this wee vanity project, so mileage may vary on how it acts in an actual recent Mac environment.
-* The Movement Powers page is a confusing forest of checkboxes, dating from the original CityBinder layout and needs some layout and documentation work.
+* The Movement Powers page is a confusing forest of checkboxes, dating from the original CityBinder layout and needs some layout and documentation work <i>(WIP)</i>.
 * "Bodyguard mode" as implemented in CityBinder doesn't work as intended, and might not be able to due to game restrictions.
 * Investigate improvements to Mastermind binds to clarify and expand the behavior.
 * The popmenu editor, on Windows, simply can't load pathologically large popmenus (tens of thousands of entries).
 This is a hard limit on the wx toolkit imposed by Windows itself, and can't be worked around in any way I can see.
 As there exist at least two menus this large "in the wild," further investigation is merited.